Characters of Chrono Trigger: Marle

 Marle uses a crossbow as her weapon.
 When she gains the ability to use magic, she learns to use "Ice (Water)" elemental magic manifesting as ice and healing spells.
 In the initial character sketches, she was the daughter of a fairy king and had shorter hair.

-In a special Chrono Trigger Cross Review, Famicom Tsūshin scored Marle a 26 out of 40.
+Four writers in Famicom Tsūshin gave Marle rating of 8, 9, 4, and 5 out of 10 respectively.
+The found her useful as a healer early in the game, with one reviewer dislike how much she relied on Chrono.